 1. Tri-City Dust Devils

-In case you are wondering what “short season” means, well, the team plays 75 games instead of the typical 140 that minor leaguers play.
+Tri City “short-season” the team plays 75 games instead of the typical 140 that minor leaguers play.
 The season starts in June and ends in early September.
 The main purpose of the league is to allow newly drafted and signed high school/college players to get their feet wet in professional baseball.
 This allows teams to get a head start in terms of development.

 The Tri-City Dust Devils started as an affiliate of the Colorado Rockies and just recently became a Padres’ affiliate in 2015.
 Former Padres Clint Barmes and Brad Hawpe, Chone Figgins, Jake Westbrook, and Juan Pierre are all notable players who have played for the Dust Devils.